Images shot with the vintage Super-Takumar 55mm f1.8

-Every Sunday evening, the streets in the centre of Chiang Mai’s old town are transformed from free-flowing scooter thoroughfares and become instead arteries clogged with the cholesterol of slow moving human traffic; some selling, others buying, and all not moving very quickly whatsoever as the Chiang Mai Sunday night market is held.
+Every Sunday evening, the streets in the centre of Chiang Mai’s old town are transformed from free-flowing scooter thoroughfares and become instead arteries clogged with the cholesterol of slow moving human traffic.

 As the market is in the centre of everything in Chiang Mai’s old town, it’s good to spend the daytime exploring the streets and a few of the temples nearby before the market is set up.

-Of course, Chiang Mai’s Sunday night market is a massive draw for the tourists, but I have actually found myself visiting a few times even when living here.
+Of course, Chiang Mai’s Sunday night market is a massive draw for the tourists, but I found myself visiting a few times even when living here too.

-Once the light has gone though, the shots you can get after dark are not to be sniffed at either.
+Once that light has gone, the shots you can get after dark are not to be sniffed at either.